stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

 it can be divided into different zones modelled by the entity type [ParkingGroup](../../ParkingGroup/doc/spec.md) .
 In DATEX 2 version 2.3 terminology it corresponds to a *UrbanParkingSite* of type *offStreetParking*.

+A data dictionary for
+DATEX II terms can be found at [http://datexbrowser.tamtamresearch.com/](http://datexbrowser.tamtamresearch.com/).

 ## Data Model

 + `id` : Unique identifier.